eds123/trmnl-facts-trivia-riddles/README.md

 # Facts, Trivia & Riddles for TRMNL

-A daily brain snack for your [TRMNL](https://usetrmnl.com) e-ink display: one "Did you know?" fact, one trivia question and one riddle, fresh every day, with answers printed upside down so you can peek when you want.
+A daily run plugin for your [TRMNL](https://usetrmnl.com) e-ink display:

+One "Did you know?"
+fact, one trivia question and one riddle, fresh every day.

 ![Full layout on the original TRMNL](assets/preview-full.png)